[ Case Study ]

 The Session / Retro Loop

 The pump that keeps the other three honest.
 Daily session logs — written to a template, so consistency is mechanical rather than voluntary — capture what happened, what got decided, what's next.
 Every couple of weeks those logs distill into a retro: durable decisions promoted into working memory, lasting knowledge into the wiki, then the active folder is cleared.
 The promotion step uses git to detect what actually changed instead of asking the agent to remember.
-And the forgetting is deliberate — a memory system that only accumulates becomes a graveyard to wade through; curating it down is what keeps retrieval fast and the loaded context relevant.
-Forgetting is part of remembering well.
+And the forgetting is deliberate — a scheduled prune, not an afterthought: a memory that only ever grows gets slow to search, so curating it down is what keeps retrieval fast and the loaded context relevant.

 [ Decisions ]